valiantlynx/urara/urara/resolve-cannot-find-module-nodemon-error-docker/+page.svelte.md

 tags: ['Docker', 'Node.js', 'Nodemon', 'Error', 'Troubleshooting']
 image: '/resolve-cannot-find-module-nodemon-error-docker/image.png'
 alt: 'How to Resolve the Cannot find module nodemon Error When Running Nodemon Inside a Docker Container'
+summary: Docker is a popular platform for building, shipping, and running applications in containers.
+When developing applications with Node.js, it is common to use tools like nodemon to automatically reload the application when code changes are made.
+However, sometimes when running nodemon inside a Docker container, you may encounter an error that says "Cannot find module 'nodemon'".
 ---

 ## Headings